 People or product?
 Employees or customers?
 Of all the priorities competing for your focus, Glenn realised there’s only one area that will transform your business.

 People, product and customers.
 These were the areas of my business that vied for my attention as CEO.
 All of them are important.
-But, eventually I realised that when you get the people right they get the product right for you.
-And, unless you’re going to personally service all your customers, your employees need to look after them.
+But, eventually, I realised that when you get the people right, they get the product right for you.
+And, unless you’re going to service all your customers personally, your employees need to look after them.
 Which makes people the number one focus of your role.

 As CEO, only you have the power to make your business behave differently.
 So, with that in mind, I thought I’d share the five most important things you can do to develop the power of your workforce.

 1 – Teach your people how the business makes money

 You’ll never get your people to make decisions anything like the ones you make if they don’t have the same knowledge and information that you have.
 So, treat your employees as stakeholders – teach them private equity, teach them about profit and loss.

 Educating your people about how your business actually works is something almost no one ever does.
 It’s a major opportunity for your business to unleash the most amazing entrepreneurial potential in your employees.
 It excites them and ignites their passion and the quality of their decision-making rockets.
 Which can only be good for your business.

 2 – Spend most of your time communicating and listening

 Explain decisions patiently and thoroughly.
 Default completely to openness.
 Make secrets extraordinarily rare and board papers and packs as public as you possibly can.